backend-development/backend-development-textbook/source/ruby_commandline.md

 More advanced methods take a Block (of code) as their argument.
-The method `map` applys the Block to each piece of data, and returns an Array of the now data:
+The method `map` applys the Block to each piece of data, and returns an Enumerable of the new data:

 ``` ruby
 >> (1..10).map{ |x| x*2 }
 => [2, 4, 6, 8, 10, 12, 14, 16, 18, 20]

 >> (1..10).map{ |x| x*2 }.reverse
 => [20, 18, 16, 14, 12, 10, 8, 6, 4, 2]
 ```